 Alternative recruitment options

-Most managers think of only the obvious solutions to hiring challenges, but there is an alternative way to recruit people that may be more cost-effective and efficient for companies starting to operate in the Czech Republic.
+Most management think of only the obvious solutions to hiring challenges, but there is an alternative way to recruit people that may be more cost-effective and efficient for companies starting in Czech Republic.

 The recruiter will typically:

-• Be trained and certified in the latest methodologies.
+Be trained & certified in the latest methodologies

 What can they do?

-• Compiling of a longlist of candidates and the client does the rest.
+A longlist of candidates and the client does the rest

-• Deep market sourcing and engaging, representation of your brand.
+Deep market sourcing and engaging, representing your brand

-• Project management to kick off a recruitment drive.
+Project management to kick of a recruitment drive

 When to use it?

-• You are starting up and need a recruiter to kick-start thing
+You're starting up and need a recruiter to get us going

-• You want to hire a lot of people in a short period of time, then probably will not hire many after that.
+You want to hire a lot of people in a short period of time, then we probably won't hire much again next year

-• You are going through a transformation and need help to lead it and get people on board.
+You're going thru a transformation and need help to lead it and get people on board

-• You do not know how to hire but do not want to use agencies.
+You don't know how to hire but don't want to use agencies

-• You have a TA team but they do not have time for sourcing.
+You have a TA team but they don't have time for sourcing

 Blake Wittman